 "But that's the easiest part!"

-She sniffed.
+She sighed.
 "Hardly.
-I'll have house elves to do it for me, anyway."
+I'll just have house elves to do it for me."

 Gwyneth wasted away in an appropriate manner three months after the owl arrived.
 It started with fainting spells and dramatic illnesses, then a loss of appetite and disinterest in anything, even her infant son.